alekshiidenhovi/C--/README.md

 The compiler targets the x64 instruction set architecture (also known as x86-64 or amd64).
 You will need a MacOS system with an x64 processor, or one with Apple Silicon that can emulate x64..

 #### Running on Apple Silicon
 If your computer has an Apple Silicon processor, you can use Rosetta 2 to run the programs you compile.
 To open an x64 shell, run: `arch -x86_64 /bin/zsh`.
+You can verify that the operation worked correctly by running `uname -m`, which should output x86_64 to the console.

 ### Install Rust
 The compiler is implemented in Rust.
 Install Rust using [rustup](https://rustup.rs/).
 After installation, run `cargo --version` to verify that the installation was successful.